 Use that information to identify a project’s differentiators and create a rough portfolio that will likely optimize your profit while managing risk.

 - Validating Portfolio Feasibility: Next, portfolio managers must validate the project portfolio in terms of viability and availability of resources.
-Expand on the information you already gathered to paint a more realistic picture of the resources required.
+Expand on the information you gathered to paint a more realistic picture of the required resources.

 This makes it easier to execute a project and overcome potential roadblocks.
 You can then invest in resources and proceed with the project if it seems feasible.